 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Develop a model to describe that light reflecting from objects and entering the eye allows objects to be seen.
 (Grade 4) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 Longitudinal and Transverse Waves (Lesson 1), Wavelength and Amplitude (Lesson 2), Frequency (Lesson 3), Light (Lesson 6), Electromagnetic Waves (Lesson 7).

 After this activity, students should be able to:

 - Understand how light rays travel in straight lines are used in the processing of images.

 - Use light rays to create a photographic image.

 - Explain the basics of how a pinhole camera works.

 - 1 ½ gallon milk or juice carton (one per student)